riccardoperra/specflow/README.md

 > born with the aim of testing integrations and interactions between new tech/libraries.
 >
 > More in detail, in this project I experiment with Hanko's authentication by integrating it with a third party system like supabase,
-> the latter used trying to take advantage of the system of generated types, RSL policies and edge functions.
+> the latter used trying to take advantage of the generated types, RSL policies, realtime and edge functions.
 >
-> Furthermore, I tried to integrate OpenAI via edge functions to try generating code directly from a user-defined prompt.
+> Furthermore, I used OpenAI API via edge functions to generate code directly from a user-defined prompt.
 >
-> It's also a way to improve my [UI Kit library](https://github.com/riccardoperra/codeui) based on [Kobalte](https://github.com/kobaltedev/kobalte) and [Vanilla Extract](https://vanilla-extract.style/) that I'm working on,
+> This project it's also a way to improve my [UI Kit library](https://github.com/riccardoperra/codeui) based on [Kobalte](https://github.com/kobaltedev/kobalte) and [Vanilla Extract](https://vanilla-extract.style/) that I'm working on,
-> initially created to be the CodeImage design system.
+> initially born to be the CodeImage design system.

-SpecFlow is an online tool that allows to everyone in the tech field (mostly devs and analysts) to store and centralize their project specs and documentation.
+SpecFlow is an online tool that allows to everyone, mostly devs and analysts, to store and centralize their project specs and documentation.

-In SpecFlow, users can manage their projects, write markdown like documentation and generate diagrams such as sequence diagrams, ER, Mind maps etc.
+In SpecFlow, users can manage their projects, write markdown like documentation and generate diagrams such as sequence diagrams, ER, Mind maps etc complaint to Mermaid syntax.

-In SpecFlow, users can use AI as an assistant to generate the content they need to show.
+Users can use AI as an assistant to generate the content they need to show.

-In SpecFlow, users can share their project pages with all members of the team, assuring that everyone has all necessary information for their work.
+Users can share their project pages with all members of the team, assuring that everyone has all necessary information for their work.
+(This is still wip)

 ## 🤖 Tech stack